wheresrhys/ferl/README.md

-    -d --data [data]         send form data (of type application/x-www-form-urlencoded if it doesn't look like json) -e --extract [property]  extract a property from the response using a property chain e.g. 'supplier.primaryContact.tel' -m --map [func]          map over an array, extracting property using a property chain e.g. 'name.email'
+    -d --data [data]         send form data (of type application/x-www-form-urlencoded if it doesn't look like json) -e --extract [property]  extract a property from the response using a property chain e.g. 'supplier.primaryContact.tel' -m --map [func]          map over an array, extracting property using a property chain e.g. 'name.email' Will output multiple values if -m is specified multiple times
 ```